Slow Tours since 2007

 Where did the idea of 'Slow Tours' come from?

 Director of the company.
-Carol Haslam had lived in France for 6 years.
+Carol Haslam, had lived in France for almost 6 years between 1996-2002.
 During that time, many of her Australian friends visited, commenting that the best time they spent in France was when Carol took them out on day excursions while staying in the studio apartment attached to her Mediterranean villa, where she lived with two of her children.
 Guests who stayed on and hired cars found it stressful.
 Those who took tours in large coaches covering too many cities and travelling on auto-routes found them too busy and impersonal.
-They hated staying just one or two nights and moving on early in the morning, and preferred to stay long enought to unpack their bags for a more relaxed and 'at home' feeling.
+They hated staying just one or two nights and moving on early in the morning, and preferred to stay long enough to unpack their bags for a more relaxed and 'at home' feeling.
 Above all, the moment an umbrella or flag went up to herd them back onto a bus, was almost always at the same moment they had started to enjoy themselves, and wanted to extend their time where they were visiting.

 So Carol took notes of what was good, what was missing, what needed to be changed and found a niche in the market for tours which were in smaller groups, more personalised, at an easy pace with flexible itineraries.